How to Optimize Your Website for SEO Purposes

 So, you want to optimize a new or existing site for SEO purposes, and you wonder if this will make it rank higher in Google’s search results?
 Here’s a true story.

-I decided to kill this site a while ago.
-Not the entire website, but a page that has been ranking organically in Google’s top 5 for years.
-The page was optimized for a competitive keyword with a monthly search volume of about 1,000 and a $15 CPC (cost-per-click).
+I decided to kill a page on this site a while ago.
+Not the entire website, but a specific page that had been ranking organically in Google’s top 5 for years.
+The page was optimized for a competitive keyword with a monthly search volume of about 1,000 and a $15 cost-per-click (CPC).

-That keyword has been sending me qualified SEO leads for years.
-I can understand why some people would call my action “madness”.
-I called it an “SEO experiment”, though.
+That keyword had been sending me qualified SEO leads for years.
+I can understand why some people would call my action “madness.”
+I called it an “SEO experiment.”

 I decided to tweak the page title for two months.
-I changed it from the targeted keyword to one that was SEO-related, but didn’t have a commercial intent.
+I changed it from the targeted keyword to one that was SEO-related but didn’t have commercial intent.

 Aren’t you curious to know what happened?
 I know I was!